paveltovchigrechko/markdown-links-parser/README.md

   * `file` creates a `txt` file in script directory with the result

 If `config.ini` misses `[MAIN]` section, the default configuration is used.
-If `config.ini` misses one or more parameters in `[MAIN]` section, the default value for this parameter is used.
+If `config.ini` misses one or more obligatory parameters in `[MAIN]` section, the default values are used.
+If a path specified in `root` parameter is not found or not a directory or empty string, the default value is used.
+If `action` and / or `output` parameters have the value that is not accepted, the default value is used.
 All other sections and parameters are ignored.

 Default configuration: